yusifsalam/t490-macos/README.md

 | Battery   | Single 3-cell 50Wh                      |
 | Touchpad  | Synaptics TM3471-010                    |

-Note on NVME storage: Samsung PM981 drives will not work out of the box if at all, consider replacing the drive if you have one ([issue](https://github.com/yusifsalam/t490-macos/issues/3))
+Note on NVME storage: Samsung PM981 drives will not work out of the box if at all, consider replacing the drive if you have one.

 ## Status